Trolleybuses in Belgrade: 1980s revitalization

-Future
+2010s

 After new city government took over in 2013, an idea of abolishing the trolleybus network was raised again, partially prompted by the experimental introduction of the electric buses.
 Due to the possible creation of the pedestrian zone in the entire central section of Belgrade, propositions include the change of the routes in downtown, the relocation of the central terminus from Studentski Trg to Slavija and of the depo from Dorćol to Medaković.
 The remaining lines should connect the hilly parts of the city: Konjarnik, Medaković, Vračar, Banjica and Kanarevo Brdo.
 City manager Goran Vesić announced that one single tram line will replace all four trolleybus lines (19, 21, 22 and 29) and the only bus line (31), which traverse through the city's main street Kralja Milana.
 Regarding reasons, Vesić stated that the overhead lines look ugly in downtown and that citizens complained about the noise made by the trolleybuses.
 The immediate reaction of the citizens was mostly negative.

 However, some of the advantages of the trolleybuses are their minimal noise pollution.
 Also, there is a matter of price of digging up the entire center of the city so that at least 6 km of tram tracks can be placed, and the cost of buying the new trams which will supposedly be operated on capacitors, without the grid.
 At the moment, five lines pass through the main street 47 times per hour.
 On average, that is one vehicle on every 86 second, which is virtually impossible with only one line.
 In May 2017, Prime Minister of Serbia Aleksandar Vučić, even though the Belgrade's city transportation is completely outside of his jurisdiction, stated that he wants to abolish the trolleybus network completely and replace it with the electric buses.
 As a reason, he said that the trolleybuses are causing problems and that when one stops due to the malfunction, it stops the entire traffic behind it.
 Though electric buses may be a better solution than the trams, Vučić's reasoning is dubious, just like the Vesić's.
 Trolleybus has easier traffic avoidance than a tram.
 Contrary to the trams, which indeed stops all the trams behind when one malfunction because they all use the same tracks when a trolleybus is broken, it is simply unhooked from the grid and is easily bypassed by the trolleybus behind it.